UrekD/Steam-Workshop-Monitor/README.md

       - where=935678087209856 #channel ID to send notification
       - nrole=9124604480608221 #role id to ping on notify
       - ctime=900 #time between checks in seconds
-      - cname=workshop #channel name where it responds to commands
       - collectionid=1332156191 #workshop collection id found in url
       - cdelay=1 #delay between each mods checked in seconds
       - rdelay=5 #delay on recheck in seconds
       - cretry=3 #how many times to retry the recheck mod
       - fdelay=300 #how many seconds to wait until monitor runs again after failure ex. on internet failure
     volumes: